 Alesund was the inspiration for our trip to Norway.
-We had just returned from a month in Italy and were catching up on some TV shows we had missed while we were away.
-Still fans of the Amazing Race, we were blown away by the images they showed of Ålesund.
-We started looking into a trip to Norway and it wasn’t long before we were hoping on a plane just a couple of months later.
+We had just returned from a month in Italy and were catching up on the Amazing Race.
+We were blown away by the images they showed of Alesund, Norway.

 Getting to Alesund

 We had to return our rental car to the airport when we got back to Alesund, so we had a chance to try out the Airport bus service.
 It will get you to the city center in approximately 25 minutes.
-See the Flybuss Schedule here
+See the Flybuss Schedule here.

 Getting Around Alesund

-Things to do In Ålesund With Kids
+Things to do in Alesund with Kids

 Aksla Viewpoint – Fjellstua

-This panoramic view of Ålesund and the surrounding islands is spectacular and not to be missed.
+This panoramic view of Alesund and the surrounding islands is spectacular and not to be missed.
 There is also a café up at the top where you can relax to enjoy the view.
 You can get to this viewpoint by walking up the 418 steps from the Town Park or by taking the City Train up to Fjellstua.

 Tip: There’s a great playground in the Town Park.
 It’s a large playground with an area for smaller kids.
 It also has a big pirate ship, swings, a sandpit and a rotating climbing net.

-Ålesund’s Art Nouveau district
+Alesund’s Art Nouveau district

 After walking through the many little alleyways and along the water, we slowly meandered to the north side of the island to walk out on a jetty with a small lighthouse.
 There were some nice views here but it was incredibly windy so we didn’t stay long.

 Tueneset Naturlekeplass is a beautiful oceanfront wilderness area near the aquarium.
 It was a great spot to let the kids run around and explore nature.
 They climbed rocks, picked wild raspberries, ran on thegrass, etc. There are a few short trails in this park as well.
 We took one to an oceanfront viewpoint.

-Atlanterhavsparken Ålesund - The Atlantic Sea Park
+Atlanterhavsparken Alesund – The Atlantic Sea Park

-Always ones to try beat the crowds, we arrived at the Norwegian Aquarium right at 10am.
+Always ones to try beat the crowds, we arrived at the Alesund Aquarium right at 10am.
 Getting to places like this when they open is always a great idea with small kids.
 It felt like we had the entire place to ourselves.

 This aquarium does a great job at showcasing the sea life along the Norwegian coast and the Atlantic Ocean.
 It has a unique setting being built right into the coastline, which offers up some magnificent views of the Atlantic Ocean from the outdoor facilities.